vsn011/html_parsing/README.md

 ## Task 1: Create and initialize a Python project

 The goal of this task was to automate the process of setting up the working environment through the creation of a virtual environment and the installation of dependencies.
 For this purpose, we created a Makefile that first checks if the OS is Windows or a Unix-like system and then creates a virtual environment and installs dependencies.
-The script was tested only on  Windows and should be also tested on Linux/Mac.
-After the environment has been set up, we are able to run different commands and use our application.
+After the environment is set up, we are able to run different commands and use our application.

 ## Task 2: Detect & parse Holidays